hunter-io/ovh-snapshot/README.md

 # Easily snapshot OVH instances using Docker

-## Usage
+## Configuration

-First, create an API application on `https://eu.api.ovh.com/createApp/` and write down the provided `APPLICATION_KEY` AND `APPLICATION_SECRET`.
+Create an API application on `https://eu.api.ovh.com/createApp/` and write down the provided `APPLICATION_KEY` and `APPLICATION_SECRET`.
 You'll also need your `PROJECT_ID`.

-Then, run the image once in interactive mode to request your consumer key:
+Then, run the image in interactive mode to request your consumer key:
 ```
 docker run -it \
   -e ENDPOINT="YOUR_PUBLIC_CLOUD_ENDPOINT" \